A10 Networks and Dell EMC Partner to Deliver 5G Security and Multi-cloud Solutions to Customers

 “Dell EMC is a recognized leader in the worldwide server market and through this partnership and reseller agreement, we are enabling Dell’s customers to adopt our software solutions with industry-leading Dell hardware for their 5G and multi-cloud environments,” said Lee Chen, CEO of A10 Networks.

-Customers will have the flexibility and choice to run A10 Networks solutions in a private, hybrid, or public cloud with modern analytics and centralized management necessary for these complex environments.
+Customers will have the flexibility and choice to run A10 Networks solutions in a private cloud, hybrid cloud, or public cloud with modern analytics and centralized management necessary for these complex environments.
 It allows customers to prepare their infrastructures for 5G and multi-cloud demands with security and analytics across multiple points in the network.
 A10 Networks solutions help automate and empower technical professionals, reducing overall total cost of ownership (TCO).

 We are also working with Dell OEM and IoT Solutions to deliver jointly-integrated solutions on Dell hardware for application and security workloads, SSL/TLS offload, SSL/TLS inspection, analytics, and traditional load balancing use cases.
 More to come on these solutions.